 Port overrides are enabled by default.
 If they were disabled by your organization, you can turn them on in the Admin UI > Settings > Port Overrides section.
 You can specify port overrides for all resource types, including SSH servers and Kubernetes clusters.

 Port overrides on Kubernetes clusters require updating the kubectl configuration in order to access the clusters successfully.

 Please do the following:

 - In the Admin UI, go to Settings > Port Overrides and specify the port override number for your Kubernetes cluster.

 - Check that your cluster is connected.

 If using the GUI, go to the Account menu and select Update kubectl configuration.

 If using the CLI, run the following command with the force option:

 Now you can successfully access the resource again.

-With port overrides turned on, users automatically have ports assigned for each datasource and can connect to as many as they like at any time.
+Port overrides ensure that users automatically have ports assigned for each resource and can connect to multiple resources of the same type concurrently.